 The systems I’ve looked at allow the client to book her appointment from your Facebook page as well as your website.
 This sounds like a promising start!

-There’s no doubt that this will be very convenient for many of your clients, as it allows them to book their appointments outside of your salon hours.
+There’s no doubt that this will be very convenient for many of your clients, as it allows them to book their appointments outside of your salon or spa hours.

 This is a real plus for working women who can’t find time during the day for making personal appointments.